NCCA/Lectures/Rendering/slides.md

 <a href="https://blog.selfshadow.com/publications/s2015-shading-course/hoffman/s2015_pbs_physics_math_slides.pdf#page=53"><img src="images/microfacet.png" width="100%"></a>

-- Each point is locally a perfect mirror reflecting each incoming ray of light into one outgoing direction, which depends on the light direction l and the microfacet normal m.
+- Each point is locally a perfect mirror reflecting each incoming ray of light into one outgoing direction, which depends on the light direction $\mathbf{l}$ and the microfacet normal $\mathbf{m}$.

 --